211 North Ervay: History

 In 2005 3J Development purchased the building and planned to convert the building into residential units.
 The renovation plan, abandoned in 2007, would have altered the facade and removed the distinctive blue panels.
 The structure was one of seven downtown buildings targeted by Dallas Mayor Tom Leppert for numerous code and fire hazards in 2009, resulting in a cleanup of the ground floor and updated safety systems.
 After failed redevelopment plans, efforts to demolish the building were renewed in 2012 when it was reported the building may be purchased and donated to the City of Dallas.
-Recommendations from an updated Downtown Dallas Parks Master Plan may call for removal of the building, but the high cost of demolition and abatement may influence the outcome.
-Until that time, 211 North Ervay will remain a colorful landmark in the heart of downtown Dallas.

-The downtown building has been vacant for almost 20 years, but developer Mike Sarimsakci Managing Partner of Alto / Alterra has been working to redevelop the building since December 2012.
-Groups and companies have already claimed eight floors Crawford said.
-Dallas nonprofit Linking the World will move into the building July 1 and three tenants will fill slots on the ground floor: a furniture retailer, a restaurant/bistro/coffee shop and another retailer which Crawford could not discuss.
-Sarimsakci is expected to take the top floor for his own offices and living space.

-Developer and investor Mike Sarimsakci of Alto / Alterra said Alto 211's central location has attracted dozens of innovative companies as tenants, including several tech startups, law firms, media companies, nonprofits and others.
-“We think of this building as an entrepreneurial hub and a sort of high-tech mecca in downtown Dallas,” said Sarimsakci.

-Sarimsakci said he ultimately sees the project as an investment in Dallas’ larger economy.
-“It’s not that we just finished the building using historic tax credits; we brought it back to life in a very positive way,” he said.
-“We have dynamic tenants creating new technologies, new jobs and new companies.

-In May 2014, FORBES Top 10 Business Accelerator Tech Wildcatters announced that it would be leasing 18,000 square feet in the Ervay building, marking a renaissance for this historic piece of downtown Dallas.
+In May 2014, FORBES Top 10 Business Accelerator Tech Wildcatters announced that it would be leasing 18,000 square feet in the Ervay building.

 In September 2014, Fort Work announced plans to relocate its coworking home from North Dallas to the Ervay building.

+In 2023, following purchase by a new owner, it was announced that the building would be converted into 238 residential units while preserving the exterior.

+In February 2024, the building sold for $8 million in a foreclosure auction.
+The new owner has stated that they still plan to convert the building into residential or hospitality.